chen42/openbehavior/operantLicking/Assembly.md

 Add a hex nut to the small opening on the spout holder.
 Use a thumbscrew to hold the spout (not shown) in place.
 ![] (images/thumbscrew.jpg)

 Solder one 100 ohm resister to a 5 mm LED (clear).
+Cover it with a short segment of heat shrink tubing.
 ![] (images/cuelight.jpg)

 Insert the LED into the cue light slot.
 Fix it in place using the small piece.